Hippogriff/3DCSGNet/README.md

     In case of key error in the above, or if you want to execute programs of higher length or arbitary positions and scales, then change the `max_len=len_of_program` and `primitives=None` in the above method.
 However, this will render primitives on-the-fly and will be slow.

 ### Supervised Learning
 - To train, update `config.yml` with required arguments.
-Default arguments are already filled.
+Also make sure to fill up the config.yml file with proportion of the dataset that you want to train on (default is 1 percent, can go up to 100 percent which is used in the paper).
 Then run:
     ```python
     python train.py
     ```

 - To test, update `config.yml` with required arguments.
-Default arguments are already filled.
+Specify the path of pre-trained model in the config file on the field `pretrain_model_path=trained_models/models.pth`,  `preload_model=True` and `proportion=100`.
 Then run:
     ```python
     # For top-1 testing
     python test.py